 Give Them CBD

-If your dog’s discomfort is the reason behind their pacing, try CBD for dogs — a non-psychoactive, natural compound found in the hemp plant.
+If your dog’s discomfort is the reason behind their pacing, try CBD dog treats — a non-psychoactive, natural compound found in the hemp plant.
 CBD supports your dog’s endocannabinoid system (ECS), creating positive effects and improving their overall wellness.

 You can try different types of CBD products depending on your dog’s specific needs.
 HolistaPet has CBD oil for dogs, CBD treats, and CBD calming chews, as well as CBD dog shampoo.
 CBD oil is mixable in dog food in the morning and at night.
 CBD calming chews are a great choice for senior dogs since they are easier to chew and digest.